monodot/knowledge-base/_articles/loki.md

 - A **tenant** is a user in Loki.
   - Loki runs in multi-tenant mode by default.
 This means that requests and data from tenant A are isolated from tenant B. [^3]
   - To disable multi-tenancy, set `auth_enabled: false` in the config file.
+- An **instant query** is a query that is executed exactly once and produces a single data point.
+- A **range query** is an instant query, that is executed multiple times, that generally produces a _metric_ suitable for plotting on a graph.

 ### Use cases